SolboxOSS/rcloneview-support/howto/Remote Storage Connection Settings/Connect using CLI/Add iCloud Drive.md

 name> Myicloud
 ```

-- **Storage**: Choose iCloud Drive(59) from the list of storage options.
-If it’s not listed, ensure you’re using Rclone v1.69 or newer.
+- **Storage**: Select iCloud Drive by typing `iclouddrive` or its corresponding number `59` from the list of storage options.
+If it’s not listed, ensure you’re using Rclone v1.69 or later.

 ```
 Storage> 59